coverprice/metafilter-favs/README.md

 metafilter-favs
 ===============

-Greasemonkey script to filter MetaFilter threads
+Greasemonkey script to filter MetaFilter threads by the number of favorites.